andersnoren/hideo/README.md

 # Hideo

-Hideo is a stylish blog theme with a heavy emphasis on bold typography and generous amounts of whitespace.
-It comes with 5 different theme styles to choose from, and over 30 different block patterns that you can use to quickly build unique page layouts.
+Hideo is a clean portfolio and blog theme with bold headings and subdued colors.
+It comes with 7 different theme styles and more than 20 block patterns.

 ![Hideo](https://github.com/andersnoren/hideo/blob/main/screenshot.png)